ixa-ehu/ixa-pipe-time/README.md

 ## API

-The easiest way to use ixa-pipe-nerc programatically is via Apache Maven.
+The easiest way to use ixa-pipe-time programatically is via Apache Maven.
 Add this dependency to your pom.xml:

 ````shell